 ERP finance module is a software system that collects all organization’s financial information and generates valuable reports.

-With the help of these reports, the organization can have clear communication with its partners like vendors and customers.
+With the help of these reports, the organization can communicate clearly with its partners like vendors and customers.

 - A general ledger provides you with a record /track of all financial transactions.